madariss5/BLACKSKYMD/CONNECTION_FIXES.md

 - Consider rotating backup QR codes for faster reconnections
 - Add automated testing of connection resilience
 - Create a dashboard to monitor connection health metrics
+- Enhance the self-backup system with notification support for multiple backup endpoints